huntzhan/sdataflow/README.rst

 of ``B``, ``C`` and ``D`` would be passed to ``A``.

-And here's the form of **outcome dispatching**, that is, a machanism of sending different kinds of outcome of an entry to different destinations.
-For instance, entry ``A`` genreates two kinds of outcome, say ``[type1]`` and ``[type2]``, and pass outcomes of ``[type1]`` to ``B``, outcomes of ``[type2]`` to ``C``:
+And here's the form of **outcome dispatching**, that is, a machanism of sending different kinds of outcome of an entity to different destinations.
+For instance, entity ``A`` genreates two kinds of outcome, say ``[type1]`` and ``[type2]``, and pass outcomes of ``[type1]`` to ``B``, outcomes of ``[type2]`` to ``C``: